Ammonia is the Future

 Ammonia has been an established, pre-eminent industrial refrigerant for over 125 years.
 Ammonia has been used in industrial refrigeration applications such as food production.
 CFCs, such as Freon, became popular in the 1930s due to their low toxicity.
 The chlorine in the refrigerant was found to have caused a hole in the ozone layer.
 Therefore, they have now been phased out.
 Non-chlorine, low toxicity, HFCs were developed to replace the CFCs.
 HFCs, however, have a high global warming potential, so they too are being phased down to 21% by 2030

 Between now and 2030 ammonia will become increasingly popular in non-industrial applications, such as, the cooling of data centres and the air conditioning of buildings.
-Systems with a low refrigerant charge are now being developed, so the application of cooling a small office with ammonia is now realistic.
+Systems with a low refrigerant charge have been developed and rigorously field tested, so the application of cooling a small office with ammonia is becoming more and more common place.
 New ammonia chillers are simpler in design, therefore competitive in price to HFC chillers.
 The higher initial cost is paid back in electricity savings within 2 years- then they become cheaper.
-They use less electricity because ammonia has a latent heat bubble 5 times bigger than other refrigerants, more refrigeration effect and less gas.
+They use less electricity because ammonia has a latent heat bubble 5 times bigger than other refrigerants- more refrigeration effect and less gas.
 The range of smaller, non-industrial applications will spiral during the HFC phase down

 Industrial Refrigeration Compressors

 A popular compressor type is the Screw compressor, right and below, which has two rotors running together.
 The Reciprocating compressor, in the above video, is another popular Ammonia compressor.
 NH3 compressors are open drive.

 Oil used to lubricate the compressor and ammonia are non-miscible.
 That is to say: the refrigerant does not carry the oil round the system and back to the compressor.
 Oil return is achieved by various methods of oil return

 Manual oil recovery